SM Spirituality Media

 What he carried over

-Kornfield's distinctive contribution is the integration of clinical-psychology vocabulary with classical Buddhist practice.
-The dharma he teaches stays close to its Theravāda roots — the Eightfold Path is treated as the structural frame, metta and vipassana as the principal cultivations — but the language for emotional difficulty is therapeutically literate in a way that earlier generations of Western monks generally weren't.
-A Path with Heart (1993) was the book that made the synthesis legible to a broad readership; After the Ecstasy, the Laundry (2000) is his most candid treatment of how spiritual realisation fares in the chronic conditions of ordinary life.
-The argument of the second book is the one his work most clearly carries: realisation is not the end of the work; it is the beginning of a different kind of work.
+Kornfield's distinctive contribution is the integration of clinical-psychology vocabulary with classical Buddhist§ practice.
+The dharma he teaches stays close to its Theravāda roots.
+The Eightfold Path§ is treated as the structural frame, metta§ and vipassana§ as the principal cultivations.
+But his language for emotional difficulty is therapeutically literate in a way that earlier generations of Western monks generally were not.
+A Path with Heart (1993) was the book that made the synthesis legible to a broad readership.
+After the Ecstasy, the Laundry (2000) is his most candid treatment of how spiritual realisation fares in the chronic conditions of ordinary life.
+Its argument, the one his work most clearly carries, is that realisation is not the end of the work.
+It is the beginning of a different kind of work.

 In the index

-Tara Brach and Jack Kornfield's *Power of Awareness* is the index's primary Kornfield piece — a course co-taught with Brach that distils the IMS curriculum into a recognisable form.
-The pacing is unhurried, the dharma framing kept light enough that listeners with no Buddhist background can take the practice without taking on the cosmology, and the ethical and wisdom limbs of the path surface gradually as the weeks progress.
-The complementarity of the two co-teachers is part of what makes the course durable: Brach's clinical-psychology fluency and Kornfield's monastic-trained dharma precision sit together in the same instruction without either displacing the other.
+Tara Brach and Jack Kornfield's *Power of Awareness* is the index's primary Kornfield piece.
+It is a course co-taught with Brach that distils the IMS curriculum into a recognisable form.
+The pacing is unhurried and the dharma framing is light enough that listeners with no Buddhist background can take the practice without taking on the cosmology.
+The ethical and wisdom limbs of the path surface gradually as the weeks progress.
+Brach's clinical fluency and Kornfield's monastic-trained dharma precision sit together in the same instruction without either displacing the other.

 — end of entry —